 There's more to the "Magic City" than meets the eye.
 Spend most of your time outside at Railroad Park, Regions Field for a ballgame, or Pepper Place Market on Saturday mornings, or crossing off titles on the rockstar lineup of restaurants.
 Meander between downtown Homewood, Mountain Brook Village, English Village, and Avondale to see the best of the city.

-A perfect day?
-Start at Woodlawn Cycle Café (and get the sweet potato biscuit!), head to Ghost Train or Back Forty for one of Birmingham’s signature brews, enjoy the weather at Railroad Park or the stunning Botanical Gardens, and then make sure to hit one of Frank Stitt’s places, particularly Chez Fonfon (get the coconut cake!), or one of Chris Hasting’s, like ultra-hip Ovenbird.
+A perfect Saturday?
+Start with brunch at The Essential (get a side of conecuh bacon!), head to Ghost Train or Back Forty for one of Birmingham's signature brews, enjoy the weather at Railroad Park or the stunning Botanical Gardens, and then make sure to hit one of Frank Stitt's places, particularly Chez Fonfon (get the coconut cake!), or one of Chris Hasting's, such as Ovenbird.